GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

         more and more time, you'll have to split it.
 Do 100 push ups right after waking up, literally right after waking up, before doing anything, 100 push.
-Then, do your thing, wash your face, teeth, eat something and look for some timebox during the day to do the remaining 100 for instance
+Then, do your thing, wash your face, teeth, eat something and look for some timebox during the day to do the remaining 100 for instance.
     </p>
     <p>
         Don't make excuses.
 I'm willing to do push ups on the airport if I have to.
 Sometimes my